 The preparation phase

 The ‘how-do-I-make-it’ stage walks a user through the intricacies of cooking.
 Quality and style are crucial here.
 Your users can be auditory, visual, kinesthetic, or social learners, or in any combination of those.
-Create easy-to-follow directions that engage all senses.
+Create a recipe app with easy-to-follow directions that engage all senses.

 That’s a great opportunity for brands to sell ingredients and tools.
 New techniques and interesting methods will shine in the context.